MPLS Division Code of Practice on the Supervision of Graduate Research Students

 - ensure that individual supervisors have sufficient time to carry out their responsibilities effectively (see the UK Quality Code for Higher Education).

-Typically, a student should expect to have meetings with his/her supervisor or a member of the supervisory team with a frequency of at least once every two weeks averaged across the year.
-The regularity of these meetings may be subject to variations according to the time of the year, and the stage the student is at in his or her research programme.
-It follows that, alongside his/her other duties, a supervisor should be able to provide this typical level of support for each of his/her research students.
+Typically, a student should expect to have meetings with their supervisor or a member of the supervisory team with a frequency of at least once every two weeks averaged across the year.
+The regularity of these meetings may be subject to variations according to the time of the year, and the stage the student is at in their research programme.
+It follows that, alongside their other duties, a supervisor should be able to provide this typical level of support for each of their research students.

 Departments should ensure that students are not disadvantaged by the appointment as a supervisor of someone who is about to go on leave, and shall make appropriate arrangements to cover for a supervisor’s absence on leave or for other reasons.